-We are, as were our predecessors, Upton and Versatile, a "mortgage investment corporation" (a "MIC").
-Our business involves making loans secured by mortgages on real estate in Canada.
+We are, as were our predecessors, Upton and Versatile, a "mortgage investment corporation" (a "MIC"), a form of corporation created under Canada's Income Tax Act (the "Tax Act") to make loans secured by mortgages on real estate in Canada.
 Our borrowers are located in British Columbia, Alberta and Manitoba.